PhD research writing development opportunities

 And all this will take place in the beautiful surroundings of Eastbury Manor House.
 This Elizabethan building sits in tranquil gardens and feels like a world away from university life, but is only 20 minutes from Mile End campus.

 Each retreat will have a small charge to cover the cost of catering and venue.
 You may be able to use training funds from your department/funding body to pay for a retreat - ask your department administrator for further details.
 We don't want anyone to miss our on our events because of financial constraints, so do contact us if this is an issue for you.

-26th April - Planning & Structuring Your Thesis - booking now open
+26th April - Planning & Structuring Your Thesis - booking now closed

 This event is roughly 30% workshop and 70% retreat, and is suitable for people who are in the mid-late stages of their PhDs.
 You'll spend the day planning a structure for your thesis as a whole, and developing more detailed outlines of individual chapters.
 Activities will involve discussing possible ways of structuring theses, how and where to integrate your reading, how to move from the process of doing research to the reality of writing about it, what to do with dead-ends and tangents, so on.